 All graduates receive Certificates of Completion from the Institute upon successful completion of the course.

-If you live in a country that is not serviced by PayPal or you are otherwise unable to use PayPal (which accepts credit cards) to make your payment, please contact the Institute to be guided through bank wire or other money transfer procedures.
+If you live outside of the United States and cannot use PayPal, please contact the Institute to be guided through bank wire or other money transfer procedures.

 Serving the Wealthy-Private Residence Butler On-line Course – course outline